 To the west of Châteauneuf-du-Pape are the appellations of Lirac and Tavel.
 The latter is for rose only, Lirac for both rose and, of greater importance, Grenache-based reds planted in the limestone-rich soils.
 Towards the outer extremities of the Rhône are four other appellations.
 To the north of the Côtes du Rhône Villages sector, west and east of the river Rhône, are the Cotes du Vivairs and the Coteaux du Tricastin.
-To the south in the Vaucluse are the vineyards of the Cotes du Ventoux, where considerable progress has been made in the last few years.
+To the south in the Vaucluse are the Cotes du Ventoux’s vineyards, where considerable progress has been made in the last few years.
 Immediately south again, on the borders of Provence, is the Côtes du Luberon.
 Some exciting reds and whites are beginning to emerge here, and decent wines from the Vins De Pays classification in the Northern and Southern Rhône.

 If the Loire Valley provides us with delicious, soft, and first quenching summer wines, then the Rhône valley is the King of winter drinking.
 Intense, heady, and rich reds are perfect for those cold evenings.
 What could be better than rich game served with Gigondas, with a Muscat to finish?
 Not forgetting the rich aromatic whites to start the evening.
 For those who love stunning scenery, beautiful historic towns, and wines at their fullest and richest, you have come to the right place!